IBM-Cloud/docs/services/blockchain/etn_sbft.md

 # Testing consensus and availability
 {: #etn_pbft}

+[WIP]  sBFT is not enabled in v1.0, shall we remove this page?

 Both the Starter Developer plan and the High Security Business Network plan enable you to test the Practical Byzantine Fault Tolerance (PBFT) consensus protocol on a four-node blockchain network.
 The following topics provide details about consensus in general, and PBFT in particular.
 Once you are ready to start testing, PBFT test cases are provided.
 {:shortdesc}